-Bumps on the tongue generally emerge after eating very hot or acidic foods, which irritate the taste buds.
-They can also appear after biting your tongue, leading to pain and discomfort when talking or eating.
+Bumps on the tongue can be a sign of irritated taste buds, which can occur after eating very hot or acidic foods.
+Bumps can also appear after biting your tongue, causing a painful or uncomfortable cut or injury that can impact talking or eating.

-These bumps usually disappear on their own after some time.
-Nonetheless, bumps can also be a sign of a more serious problem, like an HPV infection or oral cancer.
+These bumps on the tongue usually heal and resolve on their own after some time.
+However, bumps can also be a sign of a more serious health condition, like an HPV infection or oral cancer.

-If the bumps on your tongue do not resolve, or if they occur with other symptoms like intense redness, pain or fever, for example, you should see your doctor or dentist for assessment.
+If the bumps on your tongue do not heal, or if they appear with other symptoms like intense redness, pain or fever, for example, you should see your doctor or dentist for assessment.
 They can identify the cause and initiate appropriate treatment.

 The main causes of bumps on the tongue are: